libris/librisxl/README.md

     $ fg
     <CTRL-C>

-(The benefit of this is that out-of-band metadata is available, which is necessary to create links from bib data to auth data.)
+(Using the OAI-PMH dump makes out-of-band metadata is available, which is necessary to create links from bib data to auth data.)

-You need to add `-Ddisable.plugins="indexingprawn,sesamegraphstore"` to the invocations above unless you have set up a graph store (see below).
+Unless you have set up a graph store (see below), you need to add `-Ddisable.plugins="fusekigraphstore"` to the invocations above to avoid error messages.

+There is also a script, `scripts/update_mock_storage.sh`, for uploading test documents into your local whelk.
+(See the script for how the actual HTTP PUT is constructed.)
+However, this does not create the necessary links between bib and auth.

 ### Import a single record from Libris OAI-PMH (in marcxml format) to locally running whelk (converting it to Libris JSON-Linked-Data format)